azdavis/c0ls/readme.md

 # c0ls

-A language server for C0.
+A language server for the C0 programming language.

+C0 is a C-like language used in Carnegie Mellon University's introductory imperative programming class.

 See [architecture.md](docs/architecture.md) for more information.